Hello! I'm Kate.

 • 2 large carrots, julienned

-• 4 spring/green onions, thinly sliced
+• 4 spring onions, thinly sliced

 • ½ bunch coriander, roughly chopped

-• ½ bunch mint leaves, roughly chopped (If using Vietnamese mint, use slightly less)
+• ½ bunch mint leaves, roughly chopped

-• 2 long red chillies, thinly sliced (deseeded for less heat if desired)
+• 2 long red chillies, thinly sliced

-• ⅓ cup unsalted peanuts, roughly chopped (or cashews)
+• ⅓ cup unsalted peanuts, roughly chopped, or cashews

 • 2 tablespoons store-bought fried shallots or toasted sesame seeds (optional)